Cole Harbour homes evacuated as forest fire spreads | CBC News

 "It's moving pretty quick through the trees.
 It's not under control.
 DNR has a helicopter here.
 Halifax Fire has multiple units — tankers and firefighters.
 But right now, we are not in position to be in front of the fire."

-Hollett said they're working with the Department of Natural Resouces to get an aerial evaluation of where the fire is going and will decide then whether to extend the evacuation.
+Hollett said they're working with the Department of Natural Resources to get an aerial evaluation of where the fire is going and will decide then whether to extend the evacuation.

 RCMP officers are currently going to homes to advise residents to leave.